mandyhee/BIOS-699-Analysis-of-Biostatistical-Investigations/README.md

 To take account for repeated measures, linear mixed model were conducted to determine the association of drug and glucose variability indices, allowing subjects to have their own trajectories.
 Carry-over effects and baseline parameters (Age, HbA1c, SBP, DBP) were also adjusted in the model.
 Wald test p-values were used to access the significance of drug effect and to check if carry-over effect exist in the model.
 Akaike’s Information Criterion (AIC) was used for selecting the preference of random intercept or random intercept/slope model, with the lower the better.

+All analyses were conducted with R 3.6.1, package used: `nlme`.

 ## Project 2: The potential impact of menthol on transitions from cigarettes to e-cigarettes: PATH Study
 ### I. Project Description